Hanchenli/Hanchenli.github.io/_pages/about.md

 I have been fortunate to work with Prof. Junchen Jiang at University of Chicago and I have interned at EPFL DIAS lab before.

-I am looking for PhD position and research engineer intern in the 2024 Fall.
+I am seeking PhD positions 2024 application cycle!
 Feel free to contact me at lihanc2002@uchicago.edu if you see a fit!

 ## Selected Publications